buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{promoted_to}}`

 String describing new group responsibilitied.
-Possible values: ‘an administrator’ or ‘a moderator’.
+Possible values: ‘an administrator' or ‘a moderator'.

 `{{group.id}}`